-On any given day, you probably look at your mobile phone no less than a dozen times.
-The portability, capability, and versatility of your mobile device drives your productivity, keeps you connected, and puts powerful information at your fingertips.
-Any business that hasn't observed this phenomenon and implemented it in their own operations needs an update.
+On any given day, the average American looks at their phone 344 times. 😳 Yes, that's right!
+So, the portability, capability, and versatility of your mobile device drives your productivity, keeps you connected, and puts powerful information at your fingertips.
+Any business that hasn't observed this phenomenon and implemented it within its own operations needs an update.

 Facilitating that update, however, can be challenging.
 Businesses without mobile solutions are likely in that position due to management that does not understand the benefits.
 Take your company to the next level by presenting a strong case for mobile and rendering the decision a no-brainer for your boss.

 Platitudes have their place in business, but management isn't concerned with the idealism of new technology; they want dollars and cents.
 Regardless of your advice, the decision and outcome, good or bad, are on their head, so it’s important to help make the decision easy for them.

 Point out the familiarity and effectiveness of the platform to help ease concerns of a steep learning curve or poor results.
 According to Statista over 4.32 billion people access the web from their smartphone.
 Point out also that 68.1% of all website visits came from mobile devices vs. 28.1 from desktops in 2020.
 This combination is enough to convince anyone that the technology eases buyer concerns via a medium with which they’re comfortable.

 Further bolster your case by pointing out the need for responsive solutions to optimize sales efficiency.
 81% of emails are opened from a mobile device, which means your clients and potential clients are likely on-the-go and require flexibility from your company to help seal the deal.
 Bring some additional data of your own to the table by highlighting the frequency of rescheduling, missed meetings, and missed opportunities due to a lack of agility in your technology.